The 2D Muskat Problem I: Local Regularity on the Half-plane, Plane, and Strips: Introduction and Main Results

-Our second motivation is to demonstrate existence of {\it (stable regime) singularity formation} for the fluid interface.
-Although the interface overturning examples in \cite{CCFGL} involve breakdown of local well-posedness in Sobolev spaces, and the fluid interface acquires infinite slope in finite time, it {\it does not develop a singularity as a curve} at that time.
-In fact, as it is an analytic curve up to the time of overturning \cite{CCFGL}, it will remain such past this time if we continue it within the space of analytic interfaces because local well-posedness holds in that space even in the unstable regime \cite{CCFGL}.
-Although it was proved in \cite{CCFG} that such interfaces can lose analyticity (and even $C^4$ regularity) in finite time if they remain in the unstable regime (see \cite{CGZ2} for examples of interfaces that do not), the results from \cite{CCFGL} show that interface curve singularities do not develop whithin the well-posedness theory in Sobolev spaces for the Muskat problem on $\bbR^2$.
-And more importantly, stable regime singularities do not develop even for analytic interfaces on the plane.
+Our second motivation is to demonstrate existence of {\it stable regime singularity formation} for the fluid interface.
+Although the interface overturning examples on $\bbR^2$ in \cite{CCFGL} involve breakdown of local well-posedness in Sobolev spaces, and the fluid interface acquires infinite slope in finite time, it does not develop a singularity as a curve at that time.
+Nevertheless, it was proved in \cite{CCFG} that such interfaces can lose analyticity (and even $C^4$ regularity) in finite time, although this happens in the unstable regime (see \cite{CGZ2} for examples of interfaces that remain analytic and eventually return into the stable regime).

-In contrast, we show in the companion paper \cite{ZlaMuskatBlowup} (using the main results of this paper) that $H^3$ fluid interfaces on the half-plane can indeed develop stable regime finite time singularities, even for arbitrarily small initial data.
+In contrast, we show in the companion paper \cite{ZlaMuskatBlowup}, using the main results of the present paper, that $H^3$ fluid interfaces on the half-plane can indeed develop stable regime finite time singularities, even for arbitrarily small initial data.
 The mechanism for this is invasion by the heavier fluid of a region occupied by the lighter fluid along the impermeable bottom layer, described above, specifically when the invasion proceeds from both directions.
 In this scenario, arguments in \cite{ZlaMuskatBlowup} suggest that the fluid interface develops a singularity at the meeting point of the two invading ``fronts''.
+We note that $H^3$ interfaces (and hence also these invading fronts) must have zero contact angles where they touch the boundary, but this is a natural (pre-singularity) assumption in the stable regime.
+In fact, if an initial interface is the graph of a function that equals $\psi(x):=\max\{\alpha x,0\}$ for $|x|\le 1$ (with $\alpha>0$) and is smooth and bounded elsewhere, a simple computation of the corresponding velocity \eqref{1.2} via formulas \eqref{1.3} and \eqref{1.4b} below shows that it satisfies $u(x,\psi(x))= \frac{(\rho_1-\rho_0)\alpha^2}{\pi(1+\alpha^2)} (\ln x,0) + O(1)$ as $x\to 0$.
+This means that even if we had a local well-posedness theory for such initial data, the contact angle of the corresponding solution would have to vanish instantaneously.
+However, the small data singularity result in \cite{ZlaMuskatBlowup} and the proof of our main result below (vs.~the one in \cite{CorGanMuskat}) suggest a potential low regularity theory to be much more involved than on the plane.